Pharmacy benefit management: History

 In 1968, the first PBM was founded when Pharmaceutical Card System Inc. (PCS, later AdvancePCS) invented the plastic benefit card.
 By the "1970s, [they] serve[d] as fiscal intermediaries by adjudicating prescription drug claims by paper and then, in the 1980s, electronically".

 By the late 1980s, PBMs had become a major force "as health care and prescription costs were escalating".
-Diversified Pharmaceutical Services was one of the earliest examples of a PBM which came from within a national health maintenance organization United Healthcare (now UnitedHealth Group).
+Diversified Pharmaceutical Services was one of the earliest examples of a PBM which came from within a national health maintenance organization UnitedHealth Group#UnitedHealthcare (now UnitedHealth Group).

 In August 2002, the Wall Street Journal wrote that while PBMs had "steered doctors to cheaper drugs, especially low-cost generic copies of branded drugs from big pharmaceutical companies" from 1992 through 2002, they had "quietly moved" into marketing expensive brand name drugs.

 In 2007, when CVS acquired Caremark, the function of PBMs changed "from simply processing prescription transactions to managing the pharmacy benefit for health plans", negotiating "drug discounts with pharmaceutical manufacturers", and providing "drug utilization reviews and disease management".
 PBMs also created a formulary to encourage or even require "health plan participants to use preferred formulary products to treat their conditions".
 In 2012, Express Scripts and CVS Caremark transitioned from using tiered formularies, to those that excluded drugs from their formulary.